top of page

 2. APs can become competitive with conventional meat in terms of taste, price, convenience, and health (medium certainty)

 We believe it is highly unlikely that all consumers will perceive APs as perfect one-to-one substitutes for conventional meat.
 Instead, we believe APs can become similar enough that they will replace some meat consumption.
 For example, we are optimistic that APs’ taste and convenience will improve because companies are incentivized to boost these areas.
 We also believe APs’ price will go down as companies increase production and reach economies of scale.
 We are less certain about APs’ ability to compete with conventional meat in terms of nutrition.
 Namely, we have found it challenging to consider nutritional differences between plant-based meats and their analogues because of their different ingredients.
-For example, we are unsure whether plant-based meats can replicate conventional meat’s micronutrients and nutrient bioavailability, but we note plant-based meats often have fewer calories and less saturated fat than conventional meat and do not contain the harmful compounds found in some meats (e.g., nitrite and nitrate preservatives, antibiotics).[29]
+For example, we are unsure whether plant-based meats can replicate conventional meat’s micronutrients and nutrient bioavailability, but we note plant-based meats often have fewer calories and less saturated fat than conventional meat and do not contain the harmful compounds found in some meats (e.g., nitrite and nitrate preservatives, antibiotics).[33]
 In contrast, our impression is that cultivated meat could be made as nutritious or more than conventional meat because it replicates the same ingredients.
-We note some concerns about the perception of APs’ taste and health, which we describe in “Key uncertainties and open questions.”
+We note some concerns about the perception of APs’ taste and health, which we describe in our section “Key uncertainties and open questions.”

 3. Improvements in APs will eventually dent the consumption of the most highly-emitting livestock products (high certainty)

 Our take is that APs still have wide scope for improvement and that more R&D support increases the likelihood that APs shift diets and livestock production later in the future.
-For example, refrigerated plant-based meat is almost twice as expensive as conventional fresh meat and this high cost is despite early evidence that people prefer conventional meat’s taste over APs’.[32]
+For example, refrigerated plant-based meat is almost twice as expensive as conventional fresh meat and this high cost is despite early evidence that people prefer conventional meat’s taste over APs’.[38]
+Relatedly, we have not been overly worried about the decline in US retail plant-based meat sales in 2022 because we think these products can further improve.[39]
+Our concern would grow if we saw a reduction in research funding for APs, as this might indicate a slowdown in innovation.
+However, that doesn't appear to be happening at the moment, and we note that GFI’s top goal globally is to accelerate research focused on closing the price and taste gap.

 4. Demand for APs will lower livestock production (high certainty)

-Global meat consumption will likely increase in the future and it is unclear to us how much APs will affect this trajectory.[33]
+Global meat consumption will likely increase in the future and it is unclear to us how much APs will affect this trajectory.[40]
 Our take is that increased AP production will likely lower livestock production because (1) market friction can make it hard and expensive to export meat around the world and (2) it is unlikely that an individual’s decreased meat consumption would cause an equivalent increase in meat consumption elsewhere.
 However, we have some concern that APs will not reduce demand for livestock products but will instead make demand for conventional meat more responsive to changes in price.
 If this is the case, people would purchase more conventional meat when it is cheap and less when it is expensive, and reducing livestock production at equilibrium would require additional measures (e.g., education and advocacy to reduce demand, regulation and policies to increase cost).
 Thus far, we are only familiar with one model that estimates the impact of plant-based meat on cattle production.
-Lusk et al. (2022) estimates every ten percent reduction in cost for plant-based ground beef alternatives decreases US cattle production by 0.15 percent.
-In turn, this reduces emissions by about one percent when including land-use change.[34]
+Lusk et al. (2022) estimates every 10% reduction in cost for plant-based ground beef alternatives decreases US cattle production by 0.15%.
+In turn, this reduces emissions by about 1% when including land-use change.[41]
 The study’s authors note this outcome is not static and that APs could have a greater impact in the future as they improve and if consumer preferences evolve.
 Ultimately, we believe there still needs to be more research given how little real-world data there is on how consumers substitute APs for conventional meat within the US and abroad.

 5. Price and taste are important factors behind food choice (high certainty)